Azdaroth/Azdaroth.github.io/source/_posts/2014-03-01-test-driven-rails-part-2.markdown

   = current_user.email

 ```
 <p>Let's stick to the convention and name the helper method with current user the <code>current_user</code>.
-The signin process is already covered by acceptance test, so we won't benefit much from writing controller's test.
+The signin process is already covered by acceptance test so we won't benefit much from writing controller's test.
 To keep track of current user, we will store it's id in a session.
 The implementation might be following:</p>

 ``` ruby app/controllers/sessions_controller.rb